munificent/craftinginterpreters/book/classes-and-instances.md

 The real fun happens over in the interpreter.
 Lox has no special `new` keyword.
 The way to create an instance of a class is to invoke the class itself as if it were a function.
-The runtime already supports function calls and in there it tests the type of object being called to ensure you don't try to invoke a number or other invalid type.
+The runtime already supports function calls and it checks the type of object being called to make sure the user doesn't try to invoke a number or other invalid type.

 We extend that with a new valid case: